kr1zzo-FER/Model-Informed-Path-Planning/README.md

 generate_costmap : False
 ```

 ### 2.2.
-Run the following command to generate map and detect coastline
+Run the following command to generate map and detect the coastline

  ```terminal
   python3 main.py